-36″While Jesus’ disciples were talking about what had happened, Jesus appeared and greeted them.
-37 They were frightened and terrified because they thought they were seeing a ghost.
+“While Jesus’ disciples were talking about what had happened, Jesus appeared and greeted them.
+They were frightened and terrified because they thought they were seeing a ghost.

-Sometimes in a story [a real one mind you] you get this vivid sense of seeing what really happened.
+Sometimes in a story, you get a vivid sense of what really happening.
 Luke’s account ignites that in me.
-With the flair of the dramatic– Jesus, freshly resurrected, bursts into the room and who scares everyone.
-I guess it was one of those times where you just had to be there in order to really get it.
+With the flair of the dramatic– Jesus, freshly resurrected from the dead, bursts into the room and he scares the bejeezus out of everyone.
+I guess it was one of those times when you just had to be there in order to really get it.

-We have walls.
-You and I. They give us security and protection.
-We feel we have to have them.
-The disciples feel like there is security in numbers and safety in their walls.
+Yes, you and I. Walls.
+These borders give us security and protection.
+We feel we have to have them or else.
+The disciples feel like there’s security in numbers and safety in their walls that protect them.
 I can so relate.

-Look closely now, it is resurrection power–the most awesome force in the universe, more intense than the sun.
+Look closely now, it is resurrection power–and it’s the most powerful force in the universe, more intense than the sun.
 It’s funny, when Moses prostrated himself before the Lord’s glory, he changed.
 Not only that, but he had to take precautions to cover his face when he returned to camp.
 These disciples however have just seen the glory of God first-hand.

 “Here I am!
 I stand at the door and knock.
 If you hear my voice and open the door, I will come in and eat with you, and you will eat with me.”